Be Well at Western

 How can I practice social wellness on campus?

-- Get involved in campus activities!
-There are programs and events practically every day of the week, during the day and in the evening.
+Just because we are learning remotely doesn’t mean you can’t get involved in campus activities!
+There are virtual programs and events practically every day of the week, during the day and in the evening.
 Check out the events calendar on the Western Involvement Network.

-- With all of these activities, you’ll make new friends, learn new skills, and feel more connected to Western!
+- With all of these activities, you’ll make new friends, learn new skills, and feel more connected to Western, even if we are living and learning remotely right now!

 Expanding your knowledge, skills, and creative abilities are all ways to practice intellectual wellness, and it can happen in and out of the classroom.
 It also involves keeping an open mind to new ideas, being curious, and actively participating in academic, cultural, and community activities.